portainer/portainer-docs/docs/source/agent.rst

 Overall, the setup consists of the following steps:

-* Step 1: create a new overlay network in your Swarm cluster for the Portainer agent
+* Step 1: Create a new overlay network in your Swarm cluster for the Agent.
-* Step 2: deploy the Portainer agent as a global service in your cluster (inside the overlay network created previously)
+* Step 2: Deploy the Agent as a global service in your cluster (connected to the overlay network).
-* Step 3: connect your Portainer instance to any of the agents by using the agent IP:PORT as an endpoint
+* Step 3: Connect your Portainer instance to any of the agents by using the Agent's IP:PORT as an endpoint.

-**Note**: This setup will assume that you're executing the following instructions on a Swarm manager node.
+**Note**: This setup assumes that you are executing the following instructions on a Swarm manager node.

-First step, create a new overlay network in your Swarm cluster:
+*Step 1*, creating a new overlay network in your Swarm cluster:

 ::

   $ docker network create --driver overlay portainer_agent_network

-Second step, deploy the agent as a global service inside the network you previously created:
+*Step 2*, deploying the Agent as a `global` service in your cluster:

 ::